Skip to main content

 Some of the good qualities that we see from these MSPs include:

-• Proactively identifying and presenting new tools to enhance the institution’s information security posture
+• Proactively identifying and presenting new tools to enhance the institution’s information security posture.

-• Working as a partner by learning about the institution and customizing solutions to its unique needs
+• Working as a partner by learning about the institution and customizing solutions to its unique needs.

-• Maintaining detailed and accurate documentation for the institution’s system configurations and ongoing monitoring
+• Maintaining detailed and accurate documentation for the institution’s system configurations and ongoing monitoring.

-• Being responsive to initial and follow up exam/audit documentation requests
+• Being responsive to initial and follow up exam/audit documentation requests.

-• Being responsive to exam/audit recommendations by implementing remediation measures in a timely manner
+• Being responsive to exam/audit recommendations by implementing remediation measures in a timely manner.

 Some of the red flags that we see from other MSPs include:

-• Providing security status reports that contain errors or are hard to understand
+• Providing security status reports that contain errors or are hard to understand.

-• Lack of detailed and accurate documentation for the institution’s system configurations and ongoing monitoring
+• Lack of detailed and accurate documentation for the institution’s system configurations and ongoing monitoring.

-• Failing to notify the institution prior to making changes that may compromise security or impact system availability
+• Failing to notify the institution prior to making changes that may compromise security or impact system availability.

-• Slow response to documentation requests for exams/audits or charging additional fees to provide this information
+• Slow response to documentation requests for exams/audits or charging additional fees to provide this information.

-• Refusing to implement exam/audit recommendations due to lack of technical knowledge or in cases where the recommendations do not fit into the MSP’s “standard configuration”
+• Refusing to implement exam/audit recommendations due to lack of technical knowledge or in cases where the recommendations do not fit into the MSP’s “standard configuration.”

-Ensuring the Right Partnership
+Ensuring the right partnership

 At Young & Associates, we understand the unique needs and challenges faced by financial institutions.
-Our IT consulting services are tailored to help you navigate the complexities of technology solutions while ensuring regulatory compliance and information security.
+Our IT consulting services help you navigate the complexities of technology solutions while ensuring regulatory compliance and information security.
 Contact us today to learn more about how we can support your institution’s IT needs.

 By: Mindy Shadoin, Consultant at Young & Associates